 • Remove all unauthorized persons from the area where evidence is to be collected.

-• Identify, seize and secure all electronic devices, including personal (have the employee sign a release or note the type of device, if s/he refuses) or portable devices.
+• Identify, seize and secure all electronic devices, including personal ones used at work.
+(Have the employee sign a release or note the type of device and serial number – including the hard drive serial number, if s/he refuses).

 • Recognize potential digital evidence in telephones, digital video recorders, other office appliances and motor vehicles.

 If the computer is on or the power state cannot be determined:

 • Look and listen for indications that the computer is on — e.g., fans running, drives spinning and lit light-emitting diodes (LEDs).

 • If you cannot determine the power state of the computer, observe the monitor to determine if it is on, off or in sleep mode.

 • Check display screen for signs of data destruction.
 Look out for words such as “delete,” “format,” “remove,” “copy,” “move,” “cut” or “wipe.”

 • Look for indications that the computer is being accessed remotely and/or signs of ongoing com-

 munications with other computers or users — e.g., Instant Messaging (IM) windows or chat rooms.

 • Take note of all cameras and determine whether they are active.